 While the people of the country would much prefer a parliament quietly going about its business for said people, our elected men and women regularly get more than a little caught up in their own grandiose importance and lose all perspective of why they're there.
 And when they do, you generally shake your head and despair, you often cringe, and, more often than not, you'll laugh.
 Because despite the tragedy of our public representatives acting like schoolyard eejits, it is also normally hilarious.

-Due to a Bertie Ahern clip that's been going around in recent weeks, we've been looking back at some of the most uniquely Irish and bizarre moments we've witnessed in the Dáil chamber that left us wondering, what exactly have we sent them there to do?
+In response to the Taoiseach Micheál Martin and Mattie McGrath arguing about Nazism in the Dáil this week, we've been looking back at some of the most uniquely Irish and bizarre moments we've witnessed in the Dáil chamber that left us wondering, what exactly have we sent them there to do?

-The clip that's been going around on Whats App groups for the past few weeks is Bertie Ahern as Finance Minister in 1994 responding to Fine Gael's Gay Mitchell.
+The clip that had been going around on Whats App groups a few months ago showed Bertie Ahern as Finance Minister in 1994 responding to Fine Gael's Gay Mitchell.

 Are you deaf as well as stupid?